vorakl/vorakl.github.io/src.docs/content/articles/bash-sort.rst

 |

 Make sure the *BASH_LOADABLES_PATH* environment variable is set and contains */usr/local/lib/bash*, the directory where we installed the built-in commands.
 Now, everything is ready for testing.
-Let's run a newly built Bash, and load some useful commands using the names we found in the symbol table:
+Let's run a newly built Bash, and load *asort* and a few other useful commands, just as an example, using the names we found in the symbol table:

 .. code-block:: shell